claus007/tooltoucan/doc/install/INSTALL.md

 Look for a place, where to store the application.
 In my case it is the `/opt` directory.
 If you choose another location, please replace the `/opt` with you choice.
-The `sudo` and `chown` are only necessary if you choose a directory outside of you home dirrectory.
+The `sudo` and `chown` are only necessary if you choose a directory outside of your home dirrectory.

 ```
 cd /opt